Parenting in KFL&A

 If you think you might share a bed with your baby, or might fall asleep with your baby, take the following steps to make the bed as safe as possible:

-• Never sleep with your baby on a surface such as a couch, sofa, armchair, waterbed, or air mattress.
+• Make sure the mattress is firm and covered with a fitted sheet.
+Never sleep with your baby on a surface such as a couch, sofa, armchair, waterbed, or air mattress.

 • Clear the bed of blankets, pillows, toys and all other objects.